-Handling Standard I/O Mangers capture the stdin and stdout of their clients, and forward it up a pair of binary trees of socket connections, each manager merging stdin and stdout from its client with that from each of its two children.
+Handling Standard I/O Managers capture the stdout and stderr of their clients and forward them up a pair of binary trees of socket connections, each manager merging stdout and stderr from its client with that from each of its two children.
 A command line option tells the managers to provide a rank label on each line of output from their clients.
+A pedestrian but useful application of this feature is that it helps with programs that may not have been written to be parallel in the first place.
+Both standard output and error output are automatically identified with their source process without touching the original code.
+The feature is also useful when invoking system utilities in "task farm" mode.
+The command mpdmpexec -np 128 ps auxww | grep mpdman finds (in conjunction with the use of hostname) where mpd's have started managers.

 Standard input (to mpirun, for example) by default is delivered to the client managed by manager 0.
-This seems to be what most MPI users expect, and what most MPI implementations do.
+This seems to be what most MPI users expect and what most MPI implementations do.
 (The MPI standard does not specify.)
-However, control messages can be used to change this behavior to direct stdin to any specific client, or broadcast it to all clients.
+However, control messages can be used to change this behavior to direct stdin to any specific client or broadcast it to all clients.